eizent/sparql_queries/guide.md

 Resource: https://programminghistorian.org/en/lessons/intro-to-linked-data

 ### SQL
+SQL stands for Structured Query Language and is used to manage data in relational databases.

 ### Semantic Web
 The semantic web is an extension of the World Wide Web, but in an attempt to create a machine readable version of the web.
 Wikidata stemmed from the concept of the Semantic Web, attemping to create (in a nutshell) a machine readable and searchable version of Wikipedia.